MUDE-2025/PA1.2/README.md

 You'll need to have done this to be able to make the workshop and group assignment.

+You pass this PA if you:
+- submitted the form in exercise 6 (please note that this is manually checked).
+-

 For the fundamental programming concepts there are two exercises:

 6. Python flow